jonogould/minify/README.md

 	-i, --in [file]   file to compress
 	-o, --out [file]  file to write output to (optional)

-if no output file is specified the input name will be used foo.css will become foo.min.css etc
+If no output file is specified the input name will be used

+foo.css will become foo.min.css etc